Menu

 2. Improve outcomes and progress in Maths.

-• Improve children's mathematical fluency and apply these to mental maths, written strategies and problem solving.
+• Improve children's mathematical fluency (key number facts) and apply these to mental maths, written strategies and problem solving.

 4. Ensure our curriculum is fit for purpose and meets the needs of our children.

-• Ensure our 'Languages' curriculum is fit for purpose and meets the needs of our children.
+• Ensure our 'Science' curriculum is fit for purpose and meets the needs of our children.

 5. Improve effectiveness of leadership and management.

-• Improve subject leaders knowledge of current curriculum practice and ensure targeted support.
+• Improve subject leaders knowledge of current classroom practice and ensure targeted support with greater depth provision.

 Top